Casey Seals Masters Swimming Club

 Coaches are an integral part of any club's continued success, and we have been fortunate to have had excellent coaches since our club's inception back in November 2001.

-Our current coach is Nichola Thamel, with 2 previous coaches available to fill in for Nichola when he is unavailable.
+Our current coach on Wednesdays is Fletcher Kainz ("Fletch") and on Mondays is Greg Chaplin (temporarily until we find a replacement), with previous coaches available to fill in when the coach for the night is unavailable.

-Nichola started coaching the Seals in August 2023.
+Fletch started coaching the Seals in February 2024, taking over from Nichola Thamel.
 Here's a few words from him to introduce himself...

 Lee Chaplin